An array of aspirational stores, designer label and luxurious spas, make the Mailbox the most exclusive shopping destination in Birmingham.

 Inside the Mailbox

 The Mailbox has a whole host of options for eating and drinking, but if you’re in the mood for something special jump in the lift to Marco Pierre White.
-This restaurant has spectacular 360 degree panoramic views over the city, as well as fantastic food.
+This restaurant has spectacular 360 degree panoramic views.

 Passing right behind the Mailbox, the canal is the perfect spot to relax after a bit of shopping.
 Choose from cosmopolitan canalside restaurants or café bars all with a stunning view of the waterways.

 Whether you want to stay in the city centre, leafy suburbs or beautiful surrounding countryside, we have lots of Premier Inn hotels in Birmingham to choose from.
 Whether you're staying in Birmingham for business, or pleasure, you'll also find hotels next to the major travel hubs like Birmingham Airport and Birmingham New Street Station, as well as conference venues the NEC, Barclaycard Arena and The Bullring for retail therapy.